snowiow/snowiow.github.io/posts/ecs-cd-with-codepipeline-in-terraform.md

 example app.
 The task role needs permissions to describe the cluster it can be run in.

-Lastly we create the execution role and task role and append the documents to those roles.
+Lastly we create the execution role and task role and append the policy documents to those roles.

 Now we have everything in place to create the task definition and service: